Shamir-Lab/GENEPARK/README.md

 License
 =======

-* Low level code for dealing with binary encoded k-mers and strings, and for Bloom filters is derived from the original minia implementation, http://minia.genouest.org/; these components, mostly unmodified, are distributed under a GPL 3.0 license

-* Original code is distributed under the BSD 3 clause license.
+Original code is distributed under the BSD 3 clause license.